-- Break the Cutie: This happens to Zipporwhill when Ripley ignores all her affectionate attempts to get him to play with her, making her think her beloved dog doesn't love her anymore, and causing her to doubt her talent with animals.
-The poor thing ultimately starts crying over it.
+- Break the Cutie: This happens to Zipporwhill when Ripley ignores all her affectionate attempts to get him to play with her, making her think her beloved dog doesn't love her anymore and causing her to doubt her talent with animals.
+She ultimately starts crying over it.

 - The Bus Came Back: Sassy Saddles and Zipporwhill (along with her now adult dog Ripley) reappear.